-The value of assets owned by a household is not crucial to eligibility and there is no limit on the assets a household may own for the LIHTC or HOME programs.
-This is a contrast to HUD Section 8 and public housing programs that may limit assets and real property after HOTMA took effect.
+The value of assets owned by a household is not crucial to eligibility and there is no limit on the assets a household owns.
 The factor that is important to the qualification process is the income that is generated from the assets.
 This income is added to total household income and thus may affect household income eligibility.